ivailo-iliev/calendar-importer/README.md

 # Practice Calendar Import

-A small Netlify app for importing compact schedule JSON into Google Calendar.
+A small Netlify app for importing schedule JSON into Google Calendar.

 It includes:
-- A browser UI at `/import` for Google sign-in and payload submission.
+- A browser UI at `/import` for Google sign-in, expanded JSON editing, and payload submission.
 - Netlify Functions for runtime config, calendar discovery, and event creation.
 - Payload validation for schema shape, event limits, and event time/all-day consistency.